 Once your treatment ends, you will begin your follow-up care with your doctors at MSK.
 You may see different doctors at your follow-up visits.
-For instance, you may see your surgeon at the first visit.
-The next visit may be with your medical oncologist.
+For example, you may see your surgeon at the first visit and your medical oncologist (cancer doctor) at your next visit.
 If you had radiation therapy, you may see your radiation oncologist at the third visit.

-At these visits, you will have tests such as a physical exam, a pelvic exam, a Pap smear, or blood work.
+At these visits, you will have tests done, such as a physical exam, a pelvic exam, a Pap smear, or blood work.
 Your doctor may also order other tests, such as scans and tumor markers.
-Tumor markers are blood tests that look for proteins that may show if the cancer has returned.Back to top
+Tumor markers are blood tests that look for proteins that may show if the cancer has come back.

 Ongoing Follow-up Care

-Your NP will also address your long-term physical and emotional needs.
-This can include helping you deal with any effects you may have from treatment and making sure that you are getting all the care that you need.
+Your NP will also address your long-term physical and emotional needs you may have.
+This can include helping you deal with any side effects of treatment and making sure that you’re getting all the care that you need.
 After each visit, your NP will send information about your care to your local primary care doctor.Back to top

 In addition to your follow-up care at MSK, you should have routine healthcare for the rest of your life.
 See your primary care doctor for regular check-ups and for problems not related to cancer.